backupbrew/switchbrew/Nvnflinger services.md

 ## GetNativeHandle

-Takes an input s32 and u32, with the latter immediately following the previous word.
+Takes an input s32 (Binder ID?) and u32, with the latter immediately following the previous word.
 Returns an output event handle.

 ## TransactParcelAuto